Kayhan: History and profile

-Kayhan was founded in February 1943 by owner Abdolrahman Faramarzi and Mostafa Mesbahzadeh as editor-in-chief.
-Later the roles of Faramarzi and Mesbahzadeh were reversed.
+‘‘Kayhan’’ was founded in February 1943. by Abdolrahman Faramarzi and Mostafa Mesbahzadeh.
+The newspaper was established after the young Mohammad Reza Pahlavi provided Mesbahzadeh with a gift of $50,000 to help launch the publication.
+Within its first year, Keyhan became one of the five highest-circulation daily newspapers in Tehran.
+Mostafa Mesbahzadeh initially served as editor-in-chief before later exchanging roles with Faramarzi.
 The paper supported Shah Mohammed Reza Pahlavi during his reign.
 Published in Iran as well as in London, the newspaper had a circulation greater than one million prior to the 1979 Islamic Revolution.
-In 1974 Kayhan media group introduced itself as "the largest newspaper and magazine publishing house in the Middle East".
-Forugh Mesbahzadeh, the wife of Kayhans major owner, officially appeared as the manager of the leading Iranian women's magazine, Zan-e Rooz.
+In 1974 the Kayhan media group described itself as “the largest newspaper and magazine publishing house in the Middle East”.
+Forugh Mesbahzadeh, the wife of Mostafa Mesbahzadeh, officially served as the manager of the leading Iranian women’s magazine, ‘’Zan-e Rooz’’.

 During the clashes between the Imperial forces and revolutionaries, Kayhan and Ettela'at were censored.
 After the overthrow of the Shah all of Mesbahzadeh's assets were seized, including the publishing plant, which was the main headquarters of the daily.
 Following the revolution Kayhan became a state-sponsored publication together with Ettela'at and Jomhouri-e Eslami of which publishers are directly appointed by the Supreme Leader.

 In May 1980, Ayatollah Khomeini named Ebrahim Yazdi, then foreign minister, as head of the daily.
 Under the guidance of Mesbahzadeh, the London office of Kayhan continued its work and publishes a monarchist weekly issue known as Kayhan London, which has a small circulation.
 In 2006, Mesbahzadeh died at the age of 98 in Los Angeles, California.

 The paper focuses on political, cultural, social and economic news.